calluxpore/stopwatch/README.md

 # Stopwatch

 A simple web-based stopwatch application with lap timing, export functionality, dark mode, and keyboard shortcuts.
+Made for Laptop or large screens only.

 ## Live Page